bvlmari/bvlmari/README.md

-### Hi im Mariano,
+### Hi Im Mariano,
-### im a young student still new to the tech world, intellectually curious, hoping to learn the most I can while im here.
+### a young student still new to the tech world, intellectually curious, hoping to learn the most I can while im here.

 <!--
 **bvlmari/bvlmari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.